oschrenk/notes/edinburgh.md

 ## Sightseeing ##

 I love the look of the (old) town.
-Just walk arround.
+Just walk around.
 Take the small roads, avoid the Royal Mile.
 There are so many lovely shops there with so funny names.
 Oh the british - how they love puns.

 - [Royal Botanical Garden](http://www.rbge.org.uk/).
 Lovely in the summer.
 - [Edinburgh Castle](http://www.edinburghcastle.gov.uk/).
 Expensive.
 Full of tourists.
 There are far more interesting castles in Scotland (Sterling Castle) and more beautiful castles (Eilean Donan Castle).
 It works as background.